dssg/triage/example/config/README.md

 Also check out the example file `audition.yaml`.

 ### Choose Model Groups
-Audtion needs a buch of `model_group_id's to help users select the models.
+Audtion needs a buch of `model_group_id`s to help users select the models.

 - `model_groups`:
     - `query`: The query is to choose what the model groups you want to include in the first round of model selection.